ds54e/sv-mint/docs/plugins/global_define_rules.md

 - **Trigger**: Flags macros such as `_FOO` that reach EOF without a matching `` `undef``.
 - **Message**: `` local macro <name> must be undefined after use ``
 - **Remediation**: Insert `` `undef <name>`` in the same translation unit or move the macro to a tighter scope.
-- **LowRISC Reference**: Local macros carry an underscore prefix and must be undefined before the file ends.
 - **Good**:

 ```systemverilog